sagemath/sage/README.md

 2. Clone the sources with `git`:

+    - **NOTE: if you are using WSL, it is imperative that you follow these instructions, which use the Linux git.
+Otherwise you will run into confusing build errors.**

     - To check that `git` is available, open a terminal and enter the following command at the shell prompt (`$`):